Protocol and Practice of Persons Appearing in the Court of Judge Lori Bustamante

 • If you need a continuance, contact the other party to see if you can file a Stipulation.

 • It is expected that the parties will participate in some form of alternative dispute resolution prior to the court scheduling trial.

 Trial Practice and ProtocolTrial Schedule Each side will have 1/2 the time allotted for trial.
 If a trial is scheduled for 3 hours, we will take a short break approximately 1/2 way through the trial.
-Joint Pre-Trial Memo and/or Conference; Exhibits and Objections • Parties should deliver and mark their exhibits according to the instructions in the minute entry.
-If there are numerous exhibits, please provide those exhibits sooner than requested so the Clerk will have enough time to mark all of the exhbits.
+Joint Pre-Trial Memo and/or Conference; Exhibits and Objections • Parties should submit their exhibits according to the instructions on the Clerk of Court website at clerkofcourt.maricopa.gov

 • Confer regarding stipulating to exhibits prior to the trial.

 .
 Any objections to exhibits will be ruled upon at the time of trial when the exhibit is being offered.
 Trial Practice and Procedure • Please make sure every effort is made for parties and witnesses to appear via video during the hearing and not just by phone.

 • Make sure your device is on mute when you are not speaking.